NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationSeq/Seq_Tutorial.rst

 .. code-block:: r

-   # Set the correct library path
+   # Set the correct library path (do NOT do this if setting up the environment with option B, only option A)
    .libPaths("/sw/apps/R_packages/4.0.0/rackham")
    # Main analysis package
    library("methylKit")